It’s not a stretch to say that providing a positive customer experience is a top priority for brands today.

 - Going much deeper, the fact that your KMS enables your customers to have such a positive experience will further enhance their CX in a “meta” sort of way.
 Since your KMS always provides the exact information your customers are looking for, their trust in your brand will continue to grow each time they use it.

 Of course, this all assumes that your customer-facing KMS is comprehensive, providing as much information and instruction to your audience as you possibly can.

-KMS Better Enables Your Service and Support Teams
+4. KM Systems Better Enable Your Service and Support Teams

 ...But, to be sure, knowledge management systems can’t help the customer solve all of their problems.